Day 1 | Day 2 | Day 3 | Day 4 | Dog Houses

 Let your furry friend take you on a walk through Yosemite Valley.

-Get an early start, crush the rush arriving before 10:22 AM and take advantage of the scenic vista points on your approach to Yosemite.
-Snap that holiday card portrait at Tunnel View before dropping into the granite ooh-la-la of Yosemite Valley.
-It’s just a short hop to your next stop: Bridalveil Fall, where the dog-approved path takes you to the base of this beauty.
+Get an early start to crush the rush and take advantage of the scenic vista points on your approach to Yosemite National Park.
+Snap that holiday card portrait at Tunnel View before dropping into the granite ooh-la-la of Yosemite Valley where the tranquil Merced River cuts its winding path.
+From here, it’s just a short hop to your next stop: Bridalveil Fall, where the dog-approved path takes you to the base of this beauty.
 (Note: Bridalveil Fall trail is temporarily closed for construction.)

-Yes, Yosemite is for pet lovers with a surprising level of access.
+Yes, Yosemite Mariposa County is for pet lovers with a surprising level of access.
 For the full scoop, check out Visiting Yosemite with Your Pet.

 Paw tip: You’ll need to refuel at some stage of your day, and the Village Grill is a wag-worthy valley location with an expansive outdoor deck made for water bowls.